Matimateokol/ukemochi-food-app/README.md

 > MERN is a fullstack implementation in MongoDB, Expressjs, React/Redux, Nodejs.

 # Features:
-* loging in and signing up in JWT based user session
+* logging in and signing up in JWT based user session
 * creating and viewing all recipes in the system
 * creating and viewing of personal recipes
 * highly efficient fuzzy search (MongoDB dynamic indexes)